henryjlee729/portfolio/posts/echopath.md

 ## The Project

-My project involved building a financial dashboard for the company leadership that takes in CSV files (and Excel files for certain options) and appended them to an Excel file.
+My first project involved building a financial dashboard for the company leadership that takes in CSV files (and Excel files for certain options) and appended them to an Excel file.
 The CSV files had a specific structure that had to reformatted and added into an Excel file with several sheets.
 The entire purpose of this project is important for every company: keep track of income and expense streams to ensure that the company systems are working as intended.

 I will not show any code from this project due to the involvement of sensitive financial information.
-However, what I can do is show what I have worked on in my internship so far.
+However, what I can do is show what I have worked on in this project.

 ![alt text](/images/echopath/menu.png)